-She is looking forward to hosting our family Christmas gathering this coming weekend.
+She is looking forward to hosting our family Christmas gathering.
 I think her whole family is.
 Menus are being discussed between her and Nathan.
 Some food has been purchased.
 We are bringing a card table and a few chairs.

-There will be a few pluses there too; all together 16.
+There will be a few pluses there too; all together.
 Nancy has always helped me since she was a child.
-But she hasn’t usually hosted us for these big day long holiday type special occasions.
+But she hasn’t usually hosted for these big day long holiday type special occasions.
 We’ll be hanging out there most of the day eating, exchanging gifts and playing games.
 There may just be some napping too.

 So what did I tell her?
 “Hmmm.
 Well, I guess this is what I do.
 I started going through my plan process.”

 Time to make it official with a post and “formal” list.
 I do hope you can take it and adapt it to what will work for you.

 Why do I take the time to plan?
 So I don’t stress out; so I don’t forget and so I can enjoy the time with family and friends!